twitter/twitter-cldr-rb/README.md

 TwitterCldr.supported_locale?(:xx)        # false
 ```

+### Adding/editing locales

+Locales are contained in the `resources` directory.
+An example locale is located at `resources/ex` - use this when editing existing locales or adding new ones.

 TwitterCldr patches core Ruby objects like Fixnum and Date to make localization as straightforward as possible.